spantaleev/nextcloud-docker-ansible-deploy/docs/configuring-playbook-collabora.md

 ansible-playbook -i inventory/hosts setup.yml --tags=setup-collabora-app
 ```

-The above only does basic configuration, hooking your Collabora document server with Nextcloud.
+After installing the application, you connect Nextcloud to your Collabora Online server by going to **Administration Settings** -> **Nextcloud Office** and setting:

-The Nextcloud office app supports additional options, which you can configure manually from: **Administration Settings** -> **Office**.
+- **Use your own server** and specifying the address (e.g. `https://collabora.yourdomain.org`).
+Refer to your `nextcloud_collabora_online_domain` variable

-For security reasons you should set the `Allow list for WOPI requests` to match the IP of your server.
-Read more under [here](https://docs.nextcloud.com/server/latest/admin_manual/office/configuration.html#wopi-settings)
+- Setting **Allow list for WOPI requests** to the container network's address range (e.g. `172.19.0.0/16`).
+To find your container network's range, SSH into the server and run this command: `docker network inspect nextcloud --format '{{ (index .IPAM.Config 0).Subnet }}'`.
+This is done for security reasons described [here](https://docs.nextcloud.com/server/latest/admin_manual/office/configuration.html#wopi-settings)

 ## Reverse Proxy Configuration